Employee Well-being: a Necessity in the Fight for Talents

 Although we think that money is not a good motivator in many ways, it is important to bear in mind that until an employee feels financially sound and fairly remunerated, the amount of salary will be a fundamental criterion for choosing a job.

 The material dimension is closely linked to the provision of basic needs, a sense of security for employees, and the opportunity to realize their social status.

 Social well-being involves relationships in the workplace and a sense of belonging.
-Psychological safety and trust within the team are one of the most important aspects that Google has recognized in its effectiveness research.
-There is room for growth in companies – a study conducted by Kantar in 2019 found that 35% of employees have problematic relationships with their managers, while 27% of respondents perceive collaboration among colleagues as poor.
+Psychological safety and trust within the team are some of the most important aspects that Google has recognized in its effectiveness research.
+There is room for growth in companies – a study conducted by Kantar in 2019 found that 35% of employees have problematic relationships with their managers, while 27% perceive collaboration among colleagues as poor.

-Mental well-being includes dimensions such as psycho-emotional health, self-growth, work purpose and spirituality.
+Mental well-being includes dimensions such as psycho-emotional health, self-growth, work purpose, and spirituality.
 Looking at Maslow’s pyramid of needs, this dimension of employee well-being is at the top of the pyramid – often the deciding factor for whether an employee will choose a long-term job and what their performance will be after meeting their primary needs.

 A study by recruitment firm CareerBuilder found that more than half of employees feel burned out.
-One in three workers who are exposed to increased levels of stress in the workplace is dissatisfied with their current job.
+One in three workers exposed to increased levels of stress in the workplace is dissatisfied with their current job.
 Similarly, almost a third of employees experience a persistent feeling of fatigue, which can critically impact productivity.
 Such employees will not be able to develop their potential and creativity.